 How do we tell compelling stories about complex historical, cultural and social realities?
 What goes into creating great stories that stay with the audience, and even change minds?
 Story+ is a six-week summer research experience for undergraduate and graduate students interested in bringing academic research to life through dynamic storytelling.

-Undergraduates will work in small teams with graduate student mentors, in a collaborative and creative research environment.
-Each project will have a client.
-Students will learn to conduct qualitative, humanities-based research (e.g., archival research, narrative analysis, visual analysis, ethnography) and to communicate their research through effective storytelling techniques.
+Undergraduates work in small teams with graduate student mentors, in a collaborative and creative research environment.
+Each project has a sponsor.
+Students learn to conduct qualitative, humanities-based research (e.g., archival research, narrative analysis, visual analysis, ethnography) and to communicate their research through effective storytelling techniques.

 Final projects may take the form of writing, websites, exhibits, short films or other genres, depending on the project's goals.

 - All undergraduates, except graduating seniors